bdsmgeek/fuck-rpg/README.md

 1. Negotiate the Limits
 2. Establish the World
 3. Create the Characters
-4. Start the Game
+4. Start the Scene
-5. Ask a Question
+   1. Ask a Question
-6. Role the Dice
+   2. Role the Dice
-7. Deal with the Consequences
+   3. Deal with the Consequences
-8. Win the Game
+5. Rinse and Repeat Until Done

 ### Negotiate the Limits